m-lab/pusher/README.md

 Experiments write data to a particular directory and this system watches that directory and tars, compresses, and uploads the data files.

-Available as a container in [measurementlab/pusher](https://hub.docker.com/r/measurementlab/pusher/).
+Available as a container in [measurementlab/pusher](https://hub.docker.com/r/measurementlab/pusher/) on Docker Hub.